Pete Maravich Played Just 26 Games With the Boston Celtics but Had a Heated Moment With Teammate Larry Bird

 “This is one Hall of Famer to another.
 I was in shock.
 Later, they talked and worked it out.
 Guys get into each other’s face all the time, but it’s not as public as that was.
 You’ll see that all the time with players, especially if you’re competitive.”

-“Pistol” Pete Maravich died suddenly at the age of 40 after collapsing during a pickup game in Pasadena, California, in January 1988.
+“Pistol” Pete Maravich died suddenly at 40 after collapsing during a pickup game in Pasadena, California, in January 1988.